 - Weather-appropriate clothing must be required for construction crews working in temperatures below 40 degrees Fahrenheit.

-- Assign employees to work in pairs so they can look out for each other and spot warning signs
+- Assign employees to work in pairs to look out for each other and spot warning signs.

 - Try to schedule work for the warmest part of the day when possible

-If you have been injured on the job in the winter, contact the New York construction accident lawyers at Hach & Rose, LLP at (347) 318-9604 right away.
+If you suffered weather-related construction, immediately contact the New York construction accident lawyers at Hach & Rose, LLP at (347) 318-9604.